Creating GIFs in Photoshop: A Step by Step Guide

 Create animated GIFs in Photoshop for your Marketing

-Creating an animated GIF is a straightforward process, it seems.
+Creating an animated GIF in Photoshop is a straightforward process, it seems.
 Anyone with a computer can make them.
 However, many people seem to be content with simply seeing the files since they condense a feeling or, as the term goes, a mood.
 GIFs can instantly be posted to share how one feels.

 Maybe you’re not a graphic designer nor a teacher trying to spruce up their PowerPoint slides.
-But, wherever you are in the design process — or if you just want to send funny moving pictures to your friends, hopefully, this article will make your future attempts seem like it’s no big deal, whoever you are in society.
+But, wherever you are in the design process—or if you just want to send funny moving pictures to your friends, hopefully, this article will make your future attempts seem like it’s no big deal, whoever you are in society.
 Still, hiring a skilled Filipino graphic designer can save time on creating GIFS, especially for marketing needs!